Tend to your plot.

 The symbiotic relationships of a biodiverse garden create strength and resiliency.

-For instance, social habits like active listening, proactively organizing get-togethers, and gift-giving grow strong relationships, which fertilize your budding entrepreneurial adventures and buffer them against the elements.
+For instance, social habits like active listening, proactively organizing dinner parties, and gift-giving grow strong relationships, which fertilize your budding entrepreneurial adventures and buffer them against the elements.

 And keystone habits like sleep hygiene and exercise grow trees whose roots and canopy prevent fragile shoots and saplings from getting washed away when life gets stormy.